ros2/rclc/rclc/README.md

 ```

 The setup for the sensor fusion using sequential execution is shown below.
-Note, that the sequetial order is `sense_IMU`, which will request the aggregated IMU message, and then `sense_Laser` while the trigger will fire, when a laser message is received.
+Note, that the sequential order is `sense_IMU`, which will request the aggregated IMU message, and then `sense_Laser` while the trigger will fire, when a laser message is received.

 ```C
 ...